How Signable leads the digital shift with signature Slack moves

 The days of handwritten letters and paper contracts are coming to an end.
 Even the days of signing everything by putting pen to paper are long gone, which is why software that enables this capability is becoming a must-have.
-Signable stands out in this field with its user-friendly interface, competitive pricing and strong, personalised customer support.
+Signable stands out in this field with its user-friendly interface, competitive pricing, and strong, personalized customer support.

 With only 47 employees based in the U.K., Signable is small but mighty, serving 8,000 businesses around the world — from large corporations to small and bright-eyed startups.
 The company has consistently received the Great Place to Work® certification for several years in a row and believes in empowering and supporting its employees.
 This is why, to give staff the best means of communication and collaboration, Signable uses Slack, and the AI-powered platform has become an integral part of the business.
 In fact, it’s both the heart and brain of the operation.

-‘Slack is business-critical for us.
+“Slack is business-critical for us.
 It’s the brain and we are the neurons.
-It helps us coordinate, talk to each other and get things done in the smartest way possible’, says Karen Velasquez, Head of Product at Signable.
-Ellie Yates, Head of Customer Success adds: ‘Slack is pivotal at Signable and vital to everything we do.
-It’s the beating heart of the organisation.
+It helps us coordinate, talk to each other, and get things done in the smartest way possible,” says Karen Velasquez, Head of Product at Signable.
+Ellie Yates, Head of Customer Success adds: “Slack is pivotal at Signable and vital to everything we do.
+It’s the beating heart of the organization.
 It enables us to have a full view of the customer’s activities and communicate internally as well as with the customer to resolve challenges in real time.
-It’s unimaginable to think what it would be like working at Signable without Slack’.
+It’s unimaginable to think what it would be like working at Signable without Slack.”

-‘Slack is pivotal at Signable and vital to everything we do.
-It’s the beating heart of the organisation’.
+“Slack is pivotal at Signable and vital to everything we do.
+It’s the beating heart of the organization.”

 Making it simple to run projects and develop products across teams

 Signable depends on reliable products, so running projects and developing solutions needs to be done as efficiently as possible.
-Slack steps into this space effortlessly, supercharging project management for teams, keeping everything organised and enabling centralised and effortless real-time communication.
-This allows teams to align immediately, simplifies cross-functional collaboration and gives all projects a home base, ticking all the boxes on their non-existent clipboard.
+Slack steps into this space effortlessly, supercharging project management for teams, keeping everything organized, and enabling centralized and effortless real-time communication.
+This allows teams to align immediately, simplifies cross-functional collaboration, and gives all projects a home base, ticking all the boxes on their non-existent clipboard.

 It even helps the company find the right projects to focus on thanks to a customer suggestion process for new and existing product features.
 This process includes two Net Promoter Score (NPS) channels, fantastically called #Yay and #Boo, that feed into the business CRM. #Yay gathers feedback from people who score the company a nine or above, helping the customer service team understand what works. #Boo feeds into the product roadmap, showing the areas the team could improve.
 This allows Signable to plan long-term future projects and react immediately to customer feedback, solving problems in the moment.

-A perfect example of a Signable feature that came from customer suggestions was ‘All at Once Signing’ –allowing Signable users to send documents to all parties simultaneously, instead of using the one-at-a-time process, to get time-sensitive documents completed faster.
-‘It’s something we launched last year but it had come in as a feature request through Slack’, says Velasquez.
-‘Many customers had been talking about it, and because we could see all of this in Slack in real time, it got prioritised so we kicked it off, created a channel and started the project.”
+A perfect example of a Signable feature that came from customer suggestions was ‘All at Once Signing’—allowing Signable users to send documents to all parties simultaneously, instead of using the one-at-a-time process, to get time-sensitive documents completed faster.
+“It’s something we launched last year but it had come in as a feature request through Slack,” says Velasquez.
+“Many customers had been talking about it, and because we could see all of this in Slack in real time, it got prioritized so we kicked it off, created a channel, and started the project.”

 Each project has a dedicated Slack channel and canvas is leveraged heavily to link to important documents and key dates as well as to a checklist to tick jobs off.
 This simplifies processes for all teams involved and allows for the coordination of efforts such as customer communication by marketing and updates by engineers.